for purchase of goods and services

 Terms & Conditions

-1.1 Affiliate of Voyis or the Supplier means, respectively, any and all holding companies of that company and all direct or indirect subsidiaries of such holding companies and “holding company” and “subsidiary” shall have the meanings ascribed to them in section 1159 of the UK Companies Act 2006;
+1.1 Affiliate of Voyis or the Supplier means, respectively, any and all holding companies of that company and all direct or indirect subsidiaries of such holding companies and “holding company” and “subsidiary” shall have the meanings ascribed to them in section 2(1) of the Canada Business Corporations Act (R.S.C., 1985);

 Agreement means collectively these Terms and Conditions, the Order, any Special Terms and Conditions, annexures, appendices and/or attachments identified as part of the Agreement;

-Force Majeure means as defined in Clause 24 of these terms and conditions;
+Force Majeure means as defined in clause 27 of these terms and conditions;

 Goods mean all products and materials, including those installed as part of the Services, that are sold by Supplier to Voyis under this Agreement, as described under the Order;